Ajinkya9834/c-_mini_project_fruit_store_mgn_sys/README.md

 # cpp_mini_project_fruit_store_mgn_sys
 Fruit Management Application:

 This project implements a user-friendly, command-line driven application for managing a fruit inventory.
-It caters to those involved in the fruit supply chain, including farms, grocery stores, wholesalers, and individuals.
+It caters to those involved in the fruit supply chain, including farms, fruit stores, wholesalers, and individuals.

 Key Features: